 The most recent draft of South Africa’s Copyright Amendment Bill was published in May 2017 for stakeholder consultation.
 Subsequent to public hearings in 2017, Parliament decided that substantial amendments were necessary to the bill.
 Concerns centered on unprecedented user rights assigned in the bill, introduction of “fair use” principles, a provision for state-owned copyrights on government funded projects, and a 25-year life span of a copyright before it is returned to the original creator.
 Parliament created a technical committee of industry experts that will provide expertise as it redrafts the bill.
 Local law firms are under the impression that the redrafted bill may be promulgated in an entirely different form than the one tabled last year.
 Given the workload of the committee on trade and industry, stakeholders do not expect to see any movement on this bill until late 2018 or 2019.

 In 2013, the government released a draft National Intellectual Property Policy that would inform the government’s approach to intellectual property and existing laws.
 The South African Government, led by the dti, held multiple rounds of public consultations since its introduction and the 2016 release of the IP Consultative Framework, the most recent of which was a multi-stakeholder consultation in 2017.
-The dti released the final in June, 2018.
+The dti released the final Intellectual Property Policy of the Republic of South Africa Phase 1 in June, 2018.

 Among other things, the IP policy framework calls for South Africa to carry out substantive search and examination (SSE) on patent applications and to introduce a pre- and post-grant opposition system.
 The dti repeatedly stressed its goal of creating the domestic capacity to understand and review patents, without having to rely on other countries’ examinations.
 U.S. companies working in South Africa have been generally supportive of the government’s goal; however, they are concerned that the relatively low number of examiners currently on staff (20) to handle the proposed SSE process and the introduction of a pre-grant opposition system in South Africa could lead to significant delays of products to market.
 The South African Government is working with international partners (including USPTO and the European Union) to provide accelerated training of their patent reviewers, while also recruiting new staff.